yijxiang/quant_self_study/README.md

 # books
 - [ ] More Money Than God
 - [ ] The Little Book That Still Beats the Market
+ -[ ] Systematic Trading: A unique new method for designing trading and investing systems -[ ] Inside the Black Box: A Simple Guide to Quantitative and High Frequency Trading -[ ] Algorithmic and High-Frequency Trading
+ -[ ] Quantitative Trading: How to Build Your Own Algorithmic Trading Business -[ ] Algorithmic Trading: Winning Strategies and Their Rationale -[ ] Machine Trading: Deploying Computer Algorithms to Conquer the Markets -[ ] Following the Trend: Diversified Managed Futures Trading -[ ] Stocks on the Move: Beating the Market with Hedge Fund Momentum Strategies -[ ] Quantitative Value: A Practitioner's Guide to Automating Intelligent Investment ...
+ -[ ] Quantitative Momentum: A Practitioner's Guide to Building a Momentum-Based Stock...
+ -[ ] Dual Momentum Investing: An Innovative Strategy for Higher Returns with Lower Risk -[ ] Finding Alphas: A Quantitative Approach to Building Trading Strategies -[ ] Trading and Exchanges: Market Microstructure for Practitioners -[ ] Algorithmic Trading and DMA: An introduction to direct access trading strategies -[ ] Volatility Trading
+ -[ ]
+ -[ ]
+ -[ ]
+ -[ ]
+ -[ ]
+ -[ ]

 # quant contalks